The NZ Transport Agency, along with Auckland Transport, is trialling a new radio service for motorists on the move in Auckland.

 The aim of the trial is to test short-range radio as a tool for better informing people on route, including by advising them about things which may impact a current or future journey

-You may be able to hear 102.2 OnRoute FM outside this zone, but due to a range of factors the signal strength is lower so audibility will be affected.
-We will also be broadcasting about matters occurring outside this area too as we know from research and traffic data many of the potential listeners travel further afield and want to know what’s going on outside the broadcast zone too.
+You may be able to hear 102.2 OnRoute FM outside this zone but as the signal strength is lower audibility will be affected, while within the advertised broadcast zone there may be some spots where topography or other factors affect reception.
+Please note, when appropriate we will be broadcasting about matters occurring outside the broadcast area as we know many potential listeners travel further afield and want to know what’s going on outside the broadcast zone too.

 This service has worked well in countries such as the United States and the proof-of-concept trial in Auckland, backed by customer research, is to see whether it could work well in New Zealand.